ibm-cloud-docs/FileStorage/index.md

 # Getting Started with {{site.data.keyword.filestorage_short}}

 {{site.data.keyword.filestorage_full}} is persistent, fast, and flexible Network Attached, NFS-based {{site.data.keyword.filestorage_short}}.
-In this Network Attached Storage (NAS) environment, you have total control over your file shares function and performance. {{site.data.keyword.filestorage_short}} shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.
+In this network-attached storage (NAS) environment, you have total control over your file shares function and performance. {{site.data.keyword.filestorage_short}} shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.

 {{site.data.keyword.filestorage_short}} brings best-in-class levels of durability and availability with an unmatched feature set. {{site.data.keyword.filestorage_short}} is built using industry standards and best practices, and designed to protect the integrity of the data. {{site.data.keyword.filestorage_short}} maintains availability through maintenance events and unplanned failures while providing a consistent performance baseline.